MadhuraBelsare1/card-developer/docs/gettingstarted/getting-started-updated.md

 Clients can establish two roles, with differing capabilities in the Card Developer workspace.
 These are as follows.

-* **Company Administrator** - Designated organization representative with all administrative privileges to manage company assets, invite company developers and also designate secondary company administrator.
+* **Company Administrator** - Designated organization representative with all administrative privileges to manage the Card Developer workspace, invite company developers and also designate secondary company administrator.
 A client establishes the Administrator when creating the Card Developer workspace (the creator of the Card Developer workspace is the Administrator).
 The Administrator can delete the Card Developer workspace.
-Also see: [Company Administrator](https://card-dit1-dsp.apimz.onefiserv.net:8079/all-products/getting-started/carddeveloperportal#:~:text=Apps.%C2%A0%20Also%20see%3A-,Company%20Administrator,-Company%20Developer%C2%A0)
+Also see: <a href="?path=docs/gettingstarted/company-administrator.md" > Company Administrator</a>.

-* **Company Developer** - Once approved, a Developer can create new apps, visible at first only to the defeloper as My Apps.
-The Developer can test these apps in the Sandbox environment at any time.
-When ready, the Developer asks the Administrator to promote the app first to Company apps, and then to Production.
-Developers also get access to the Company Apps.
-Also see: [Company Developer](https://card-dit1-dsp.apimz.onefiserv.net:8079/documentation/api-portal-card-developers/company-developer)
+* **Company Developer** - Once added, a Developer can add new API Keys, visible to other Developers in the company.
+The Developer can test API Keys in the Sandbox environment at any time.
+Developers also get access to the all Company API Keys (Sandbox, Certification or Production API Keys).
+Also see: <a href="?path=docs/gettingstarted/company-developer.md" > Company Developer</a>.

-The Portal is not a server endpoint and apps cannot be staged or tested directly on the Portal.
-Developers must use an independent method, such as Curl or Postman, pointed at the Sandbox or Production endpoints to test apps.
+The Card Developer workspace is not a server endpoint and API Keys cannot be staged or tested directly on the Card Developer workspace.
+Developers must use an independent method, such as Curl or Postman, pointed at the Sandbox or Production endpoints to test API Keys.

 ## Validation Environment